 The philosophers organized concepts in categories.
 We can interpret the lines above as captivity belongs with the category of CONSCIOUSNESS; one is aware whether captive, and it is the same with the state or condition of being free.
 We can find the logical predication in Aristotle, for example.

 Therefore, the royal seal might be an ex libris, or a library stamp to affirm on borrowing.
-Webster 1828 display page 544 derives delirium from wandering off the furrow, and furrows were counted in ploughing.
+Webster 1828 display page 544 derives delirium from wandering off the furrow, and furrows were counted.
 Pages for the ex libris, or library book cards, have been usually those without number, at book beginning.

-Works of ancient Greeks may come to mind with browsing Webster 1828 for occurrences of the word shape grave.
+Works of ancient Greeks may come to mind with browsing Webster 1828 for occurences of word shape grave.
 The dictionary defines auxesis as a figure by which any thing is magnified too much, and a more grave and magnificent word is put for the proper word.
-The poetic scarlet prison might thus mean a library stamp kit, possibly with an ink pad.
+The poetic scarlet prison might mean a library stamp kit, possibly with an ink pad.

 For the phrase grave’s repeal, we may refer to the verb to disinter; Webster 1828 explains the sense also was to take out as from a grave, to bring from obscurity into view.
 The accompanying quote from Addison tells, The philosopher—may be concealed in a plebeian, which a proper education might have disinterred.

-Additional links here have A Dissertation on the Philosophy of Aristotle, in Four Books, by Thomas Taylor, a rare book those times.
-Perpetuity as a notion also to embrace recurrent manifestation pervades the poetry, not only for Time and Eternity.
-The note is yet just a suggestion, as I do not endeavor to recover Emily Dickinson’s reading list.
+The piece-by-piece analysis concludes in two works by Thomas Taylor, A Dissertation on the Philosophy of Aristotle, in Four Books, and Collectanea.
+They were rare books also in Emily Dickinson’s times.
+Perpetuity as a notion to embrace recurrent manifestation pervades the poetry, not only for Time and Eternity.

-Webster 1828 is available from the Internet Archive; it can be downloaded or browsed via the search field online.
-Browsing may prove interesting for other poems too, as The Chariot or Bequest.
+Webster 1828 is available from the Internet Archive; it can be browsed as a download, or via the search field online.
+See the search results for the word shape “grave”.